Prohibition of intercantonal double taxation – Part 2: How does it work?

 In Switzerland, tax authority is distributed between the Confederation and the cantons, with double taxation being prevented by clear rules.

-Fiscal sovereignty, namely the right to levy and collect one's own taxes, is given in Switzerland not only to the Confederation but also to each canton.
-However, each tax base can only be taxed by one canton.
+In Switzerland, tax sovereignty, i.e. the right to levy and collect taxes, is vested in the federal government and each canton.
+However, each tax base may only be taxed by one canton.
 This is referred to as the prohibition of inter-cantonal double taxation.
-In the first article, it was explained what this is and which taxes fall under it.
+The first article explained what this is and which taxes are covered by it.
 This second article explains how it works.

 Significance of tax domiciles

-To avoid double taxation, one must know where the respective income should be taxed.
-The main tax domicile of a natural person is at their place of residence, if they are staying there with the intent of permanent residence (Art.
-3 Sec.
+In order to avoid double taxation, it is necessary to know where the respective income is taxable.
+The main tax domicile of a natural person is at their place of residence if they reside there with the intention of remaining there permanently (Art.
+3 para.
 2 StHG).
-For legal entities, the main tax domicile is at the statutory seat (Art.
-20 Sec.
+For legal entities, the main tax domicile is at the registered office (Art.
+20 para.
 1 StHG).
-Here for example, income from dependent employment is to be taxed.
-Additionally, there are three secondary tax domiciles:
+This is where income from employment, for example, is taxable.
+In addition, there are three secondary tax domiciles: